-Some sections of this document are extracted from the following standards from the American National Standards Institute (ANSI), with permission of the publisher, the American Nuclear Society (ANS).
-Where necessary, the text has been adapted to make it applicable to Canada's international obligations to the International Atomic Energy Agency (IAEA) and consistent with CNSC's regulatory requirements.
+Some sections of this document are extracted or adopted from the following standards from the American National Standards Institute (ANSI), with permission of the publisher, the American Nuclear Society (ANS).
+Where necessary, the text has been adapted to make it applicable to

+Canada's international obligations to the International Atomic Energy Agency (IAEA) and consistent with CNSC's regulatory requirements.
 These sections are independent (not all sections apply to any one facility), and are presented in order according to the ANSI/ANS numerical identification, as follows:

-- 1. ANSI/ANS-8.1-1998 (Reaffirmed in 2007), Nuclear Criticality Safety in Operations with Fissionable Materials Outside Reactors - 2.
-ANSI/ANS-8.3-1997 (Reaffirmed in 2003), Criticality Accident Alarm System - 3.
-ANSI/ANS-8.5-1996 (Reaffirmed in 2007), Use of Borosilicate-Glass Raschig Rings as a Neutron Absorber in Solutions of Fissile Material - 4.
-ANSI/ANS-8.6-1983 (Reaffirmed in 2001), Safety in Conducting Subcritical Neutron-Multiplication Measurements In Situ - 5.
-ANSI/ANS-8.7-1998, Guide for Nuclear Criticality Safety in the Storage of Fissile Materials - 6.
-ANSI/ANS-8.10-1983 (Reaffirmed in 2005), Criteria for Nuclear Criticality Safety Controls in Operations With Shielding and Confinement - 7.
-ANSI/ANS-8.12-1987 (Reaffirmed in 2002), Nuclear Criticality Control and Safety of Plutonium-Uranium Fuel Mixtures Outside Reactors - 8.
-ANSI/ANS-8.14-2004, Use of Soluble Neutron Absorbers in Nuclear Facilities Outside Reactors - 9.
-ANSI/ANS-8.15-1981 (Reaffirmed in 2005), Nuclear Criticality Control of Special Actinide Elements - 10.
-ANSI/ANS-8.17-2004, Criticality Safety Criteria for the Handling, Storage, and Transportation of LWR Fuel Outside Reactors - 11.
-ANSI/ANS-8.19-1996, Administrative Practices for Nuclear Criticality Safety - 12.
-ANSI/ANS-8.20-1991 (Reaffirmed in 2005), Nuclear Criticality Safety Training - 13.
-ANSI/ANS-8.21-1995 (Reaffirmed in 2001), Use of Fixed Neutron Absorbers in Nuclear Facilities Outside Reactors - 14.
-ANSI/ANS-8.22-1997 (Reaffirmed in 2006), Nuclear Criticality Safety Based on Limiting and Controlling Moderators - 15.
-ANSI/ANS-8.23-1997, Nuclear Criticality Accident Emergency Planning and Response - 16.
-ANSI/ANS-8.24-2007, Validation of Neutron Transport Methods for Nuclear Criticality Safety Calculations
+- 1. ANSI/ANS-8.1-2014, Nuclear Criticality Safety in Operations with Fissionable Materials Outside Reactors - 2.
+ANSI/ANS-8.3-1997 (reaffirmed in 2017), Criticality Accident Alarm System - 3.
+ANSI/ANS-8.5-1996 (reaffirmed in 2017), Use of Borosilicate-Glass Raschig Rings as a Neutron Absorber in Solutions of Fissile Material - 4.
+ANSI/ANS-8.6-1983 (reaffirmed in 2017), Safety in Conducting Subcritical Neutron-Multiplication Measurements In Situ - 5.
+ANSI/ANS-8.7-1998 (reaffirmed in 2017), Nuclear Criticality Safety in the Storage of Fissile Materials - 6.
+ANSI/ANS-8.10-2015, Criteria for Nuclear Criticality Safety Controls in Operations With Shielding and Confinement - 7.
+ANSI/ANS-8.12-1987 (reaffirmed in 2016), Nuclear Criticality Control and Safety of Plutonium-Uranium Fuel Mixtures Outside Reactors - 8.
+ANSI/ANS-8.14-2004 (reaffirmed in 2016), Use of Soluble Neutron Absorbers in Nuclear Facilities Outside Reactors - 9.
+ANSI/ANS-8.15-2014 (reaffirmed in 2019), Nuclear Criticality Safety Control of Selected Actinide Nuclides - 10.
+ANSI/ANS-8.17-2004 (reaffirmed in 2019), Criticality Safety Criteria for the Handling, Storage, and Transportation of LWR Fuel Outside Reactors - 11.
+ANSI/ANS-8.19-2014 (reaffirmed in 2019), Administrative Practices for Nuclear Criticality Safety - 12.
+ANSI/ANS-8.20-1991 (reaffirmed in 2020), Nuclear Criticality Safety Training - 13.
+ANSI/ANS-8.21-1995 (reaffirmed in 2019), Use of Fixed Neutron Absorbers in Nuclear Facilities Outside Reactors - 14.
+ANSI/ANS-8.22-1997 (reaffirmed in 2016), Nuclear Criticality Safety Based on Limiting and Controlling Moderators - 15.
+ANSI/ANS-8.23-2019, Nuclear Criticality Accident Emergency Planning and Response - 16.
+ANSI/ANS-8.24-2017, Validation of Neutron Transport Methods for Nuclear Criticality Safety Calculations